runderwoman/faaspot-cli/docs/spots.rst

 .. note::
     What is the ``wait`` argument?

-    By default, requests run in the background, in async manner.
+    By default, requests run in the background, in a synchronized manner.
-    Which mean that the request will return execution id.
+    This means that the request will return the execution ID.
-    You can then check that execution status (completed or not), using the execution id.
+    You can then check that execution status (completed or not), using the execution ID.

-    When using the FaaSpot client, you can run the command in a synced manner (wait until you'll have a response), using the ``wait`` argument.
+    When using the FaaSpot client, you can run the command in a synced manner (wait until you receive a response), using the ``wait`` argument.

-    When using the HTTP request to add spot, you'll need to check the execution status manually.
+    When using the HTTP request to add a spot, you'll need to check the execution status manually.
     To see how to do it, go to the :ref:`executions <get_execution_status>` page.

 List Spots
 ----------

-To get a list of all the spots that you have, you need to use the spots list API:
+To retrieve a list of all the spots that you have, use the spots list API:

 ..  admonition:: CLI